RayArias/Raymond-Arias-P1-new/README.md

 ### Project Design Specifications and Documents

-The ERTS database conforms to the 3NF because the data contained is atomic, has unique identifiers (UUIDs), no partial dependencies (no composite Keys), and columns are not dependent on anything but Primary Keys.
+The ERTS database conforms to the 3NF (3rd Normal Form) because the data contained is *1NF atomic, has unique identifiers (UUIDs), *2NF no partial dependencies (no composite Keys)--all values have to be identified by a single column, *3NF and columns are not dependent on anything but Primary Keys (no transitive dependencies).

 ##### Relational Data Model
 ![Relational Model](https://raw.githubusercontent.com/221114-Java-React/Raymond-Arias-P1-new/main/images/ERTSRelationalModel.png)